yanickrochon/rbac-a/README.md

 Role Based Access Control with Attributes and dynamic plugin roles implementation.
 This module follows the [NIST RBAC model](http://en.wikipedia.org/wiki/NIST_RBAC_model) and offer a flexible solution to allow or restrict user operations.

+# !!IMPORTATNT!!

+Please be advised that this repository is no longer being maintained.
+Please visit [this repository](https://gitlab.com/yanfoo/rbac-a) for a complete rewrite as the version 2.0 of this module, also published under a different namespace so it will not lead to confusions.

 ## Breaking change between 0.x and 1.x